kylepeeler/dotfiles/README.md

-# Kyle's .files
+# Kyle Peeler's dotfiles

+[TODO: screenshots]

 These are my dotfiles.
-Use at your own risk, they were built for me.
+Use at your own risk, they were built for me and may update at anytime.
+If you are planning to use them for yourself I would suggest you fork this repo first! :D

 These target macOS systems.